Top 15 Venture Capital Firms Specializing in Impact Investing

 14. Elevar Equity

-- Industries of focus: Financial Services, FinTech, and Impact Investing
+- Industries of focus: Impact investing, FinTech, and Financial Services

-- Geographical presence: Based in Seattle, with a focus on emerging markets like Latin America and India
+- Geographical presence: Based in Seattle, with a focus on emerging markets in Latin America and India

 - Founded: 2008

-- Notable portfolio companies: Nuvemshop, LEAD, Covalto, Samunnati
+- Notable portfolio companies: Nuvemshop, LEAD, Covalto, Samunnati, Indifi

 You can refer to their website here.